-- Use out-of-the-box and thread-safe Consumer and Publisher classes created from pika for your projects and tests. - Built-in retry-backoff logic for connecting, consuming, and publishing. - Works with Python 3. - Production ready
+- Use out-of-the-box and thread-safe Consumer and Publisher classes created from pika for your projects and tests. - Built-in retry logic for connecting, consuming, and publishing.
+Can also handle infinite retries. - Works with Python 3. - Production ready